Influenza ﹣ FAQ

 The most common side effects following RIV administration include tenderness and pain over the injection site.
 Recipients may also experience headache, fatigue, muscle pain and joint pain.

 Overseas studies and clinical experience had generally indicated LAIV to be a safe vaccine, providing comparable protection against influenza to that afforded by inactivated influenza vaccine (IIV).
-The most common adverse reactions following LAIV administration are nasal congestion or runny nose (in all ages), fever (in children) and sore throat (in adults).
+The most common adverse reactions following LAIV administration are mild nasal congestion or runny nose, low-grade fever and sore throat.
 The safety in pregnant women has not been established.
 Children aged below five years with recurrent wheezing or persons of any age with asthma may be at an increased risk of wheezing following administration.

 GBS is a rare neurological disorder causing paralysis and even respiratory difficulties.
 Most people recover completely but some have chronic weakness.
 GBS can develop following a variety of infections, including influenza.
 So far, there is no conclusive evidence supporting a causal relationship between seasonal influenza vaccine and GBS.

 As it is unknown whether seasonal influenza vaccination is causally associated with increased risk of recurrent GBS, precaution should be made to ascertain the temporal relationship if there is a history of GBS.
-Please consult your doctor for advice.
+Please consult your doctor for advice before receiving vaccination.

 The viruses in inactivated influenza vaccine are killed viruses, therefore cannot cause influenza.
 The viruses in live attenuated influenza vaccine (LAIV) are weakened and cannot cause influenza in immunocompetent individuals.
 However, LAIV is not recommended for close contacts and caregivers of severely immunosuppressed persons who require a protective environment because of the theoretical risk of transmission of the live attenuated vaccine viruses to the severely immunosuppressed persons and cause disease.